 Before entering data, all personnel must read RD[04] for complete instructions regarding manual data transcription.
-Prior to entering data via a web user interface (WebUI), each technician shall enter a plot (or subplot) of data from one bout into the protocol-specific WebUI housed on the Training portal, as described in RD[04].
-Protocol-specific instructions and the associated data ingest workbook for entering beetle data can be found on the NEON intranet in the FOPs folder under the TOS tab.
-Be sure to enter data for all plots within a bout even if traps were not set as scheduled, due to unforeseen circumstances.
+Prior to entering data via the mobile application, each technician shall enter a plot (or subplot) of data from one bout into the protocol-specific mobile data application housed on the Training portal, as described in RD[04].

+Be sure to enter data for all plots within a bout that were visited even if traps were not set as scheduled, due to unforeseen circumstances.
 However, if an entire bout is missed then no data need to be entered.